maulanaady/AquaTech-User-Activity-Analysis/README.md

     Unpause the *event_data_transformations* DAG.
 This DAG runs using the data aware scheduling (dataset schedule) triggered by the *get_data* DAG.
 When running, this DAG will execute a BigQuery query to create an external table from the CSV file in Cloud Storage for a one-day range and then insert it into the event_data table.
 Next, Airflow will execute the DBT command to transform event_data table to upsert the DAU and MAU tables.

 ### Looker (optional)
-Create visualizations according to your preferences.
-Here we create visualizations using Looker with the DAU and MAU datasources.
+Create dashboard using your prefered tools.
+Here we create visualizations using Looker with the event_data, dau, and mau tables.
 Below is example of dashboard created using looker studio
 ![Example Image](https://github.com/maulanaady/AquaTech-User-Activity-Analysis/blob/main/images/dashboard.png)